Reviews & Audits

 Definition of a Review

-Reviews, including inspections and evaluations, performed by the Bond Program Monitor constitute the primary area of work appropriate to the BPM’s mission and authority.
+Reviews, including inspections and evaluations, performed by the Inspector General constitute the primary area of work appropriate to the OIG’s mission and authority.

 Definition of an Audit

-In addition to performing reviews for the LACCD Bond Program, the BPM may occasionally conduct certain financial or compliance performance audits.
+In addition to performing reviews for the LACCD Bond Program, the OIG may occasionally conduct certain financial or compliance performance audits.

 - Government Auditing Standards issued by the Comptroller General of the United States, or